Silverwater (Parramatta - NSW)

 Silverwater features high concentrations of group households, with a fairly typical median household size

-Family households account for 72.4% of all households, including 37.0% couples with children, 24.0% couples without children, and 10.4% single parent families.
-Non-family households constitute the remaining 27.6%, with lone person households at 23.1% and group households comprising 4.3%.
+Family households comprise 72.4% of all households, including 37.0% couples with children, 24.0% couples without children, and 10.4% single parent families.
+Non-family households account for the remaining 27.6%, with lone person households at 23.1% and group households comprising 4.3% of the total.
 The median household size is 2.7 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households